-A Different System Requires a Different Approach to Protecting Your Rights
+A Different System Requires A Different Approach To Protecting Your Rights

 Even if you have already made a statement implicating yourself in a crime, it is not too late to protect your rights.
-Because of the circumstances under which the statements were extracted, the right lawyer can fight to get statements admitting guilt or involvement ruled out of the prosecution.
+Because of the circumstances under which the statements were taken, the right lawyer can fight to get statements admitting guilt or involvement ruled out of the prosecution.